repoze/repoze.who/README.txt

 Middleware Configuration via Config File
 ========================================

-``repoze.who`` may be configured using a ConfigParser-style .INI file.
+``repoze.who`` may optionally be configured using a ConfigParser-style .INI file.
 The configuration file has five main types of sections: plugin sections, a general section, an identifiers section, an authenticators section, and a challengers section.
 Each "plugin" section defines a configuration for a particular plugin.
 The identifiers, authenticators, and challengers sections refer to these plugins to form a site configuration.
 The general section is general middleware configuration.

 ``repoze.who``'s configuration file can be pointed to within a PasteDeploy configuration file ::